kastle-lab/sentiment-analysis-swj/deliverables/data/README.md

 - `non-reviewed-assessments-base.csv` file contains the **NEW** dataset of all the paper reviews that have not been analyzed for sentiment analysis.

+- `initial-sample-human-reviewed-assessments.md` is the initial systematic random sample of reviews selected for sentiment analysis for human researchers.
+These 20 reviews will be assessed by a determined number of human researchers, where the sentiments will be compared using Fleiss’ Kappa interrater reliability.

 ## no-context-llm-assessments

 Contains the determined sentiments for OpenAI's ChatGPT models with no context given to the sentiment labels.